 Then, gradually and judiciously, the behaviorist will sensitize your dog to smaller and smaller distances (between the behaviorist and the dog) until, finally, the dog is comfortable at touching distance.

-The penultimate stage is accomplished when your dog stops eating to allow his bowl to be lifted for placement of the treat, then accepts its return with calmness.
+Training is nearly complete when your dog stops eating to allow the trainer to lift his bowl for placement of the treat, then accepts its return with calmness.

 Your dog is “cured” of his food aggression when you and members of your family can do the same.